-Confluence's Balanced strategies combine a specific Value Equity strategy with fixed income allocations-either the Taxable Fixed Income strategy or the Tax-Exempt Fixed Income strategy-utilizing income-oriented ETFs.
+Confluence's Balanced accounts combine a specific Value Equity strategy with fixed income allocations-either the Fixed Income Taxable strategy or the Fixed Income Tax-Exempt strategy-utilizing income-oriented ETFs.
 The risks associated with the equity portion of a Balanced account are described above in the Value Equity Strategies section and the risks associated with the fixed income portion of a Balanced account are described above in the Asset Allocation section.